 I take the word of Everyday Commentary’s Anthony Sculimbrene very seriously and for years he’s been saying the Spyderco Dragonfly 2 is the best everyday carry knife ever (this year the Dragonfly got a new companion for that honors in the ultra premium Benchmade 555-1 Mini Grip).

-Here is an except from his 2011 review:
+Here is an excerpt from his 2011 review:

 The Dragonfly 2 in ZDP-189 (DF2 ZDP-189) is perfect.
 It does everything not just well, but with ease.
 I have been using and carrying this knife almost exclusively since I got it in May and it is awesome.
 Light, laser sharp, and made to fit your hand, there is nothing that I would do differently in designing this knife.
 Spyderco and Sal Glesser outdid themselves.

 That sentiment still resonates all these years later.
-While the standard with a VG-10 blade and black FRN handles is a solid choice, I still say go for the ZDP-189 version.
 Whoever gets it will be thanking Santa above.

 Does your gift recipient have all types of knives?
-Consider getting them something a bit more unique in the Boker Plus Anti-MC.
-This folder is a sexy titanium frame lock (nothing really special) but the real magic is in the blade.
-It’s made of ceramic.
+Consider getting them something a bit more unique in the BnB Damascus Karambit.
+This folder is a sexy Damascus knife with a folding Karambit design.